Al Gore

-Gore was the Democratic nominee for president of the United States in the 2000 presidential election – in which he lost the electoral college vote by five electoral votes to Republican nominee George W. Bush, despite winning the popular vote by 543,895 votes.
-The election concluded after the Supreme Court of the United States ruled 5–4 in Bush v.
+Gore was the Democratic presidential nominee in the 2000 election, in which he lost the U.S. Electoral College vote by five electoral votes to Republican nominee George W. Bush while winning the popular vote by 543,895 votes.
+(Note: Presidential elections in the U.S. are decided via the electoral college.
+By losing the electoral college, Gore lost the election to Bush.)
+The election concluded after the U.S. Supreme Court ruled 5–4 in Bush v.
 Gore against a previous ruling by the Supreme Court of Florida on a re-count.
 He is one of five presidential candidates in American history to lose a presidential election despite winning the popular vote.

 After his vice presidency ended in 2001, Gore remained prominent as an author and environmental activist, and his work in climate change activism earned him (jointly with the IPCC) the Nobel Peace Prize in 2007.
 Gore is the founder and chair of The Climate Reality Project, the co-founder and chair of Generation Investment Management, the since-defunct Current TV network, a former member of the Board of Directors of Apple Inc. and a senior adviser to Google.
 Gore is also a partner in the venture capital firm Kleiner Perkins, heading its climate change solutions group.
-He has served as a visiting professor at Middle Tennessee State University, Columbia University Graduate School of Journalism, Fisk University and the University of California, Los Angeles.
+He has served as a visiting professor at Middle Tennessee State University, Columbia University Graduate School of Journalism, Fisk University, and the University of California, Los Angeles.
 He served on the Board of Directors of World Resources Institute.

 Gore has received a number of awards that include the Nobel Peace Prize (joint award with the Intergovernmental Panel on Climate Change, 2007), a Primetime Emmy Award for Current TV (2007), and a Webby Award (2005).
 Gore was also the subject of the Academy Award winning (2007) documentary An Inconvenient Truth in 2006, as well as its 2017 sequel An Inconvenient Sequel: Truth to Power.
 In 2007, he was named a runner-up for Times 2007 Person of the Year.
-In 2008, Gore won the Dan David Prize for Social Responsibility, and in 2024, he was awarded the Presidential Medal of Freedom by President Joe Biden.
+In 2008, Gore won the Dan David Prize for Social Responsibility, and in 2024 was awarded the Presidential Medal of Freedom by President Joe Biden.